 Finally, we’re enjoying a new worship experience: Because repair work has our chancel floor in disarray, Acolytes, Worship Leaders, Choir and rented organ are repositioned on the nave floor at the crossing.
 Thank goodness for our nice, wide crossing!
 We’re standing for prayer and Communion, and people are sitting closer to the altar.
 Maybe the Holy Spirit will speak to us in new ways as we shake up our time and true practices.

 Sunday, December 1 The First Sunday of Advent

 Wednesdays, December 4,11,18 Soup Days!
 11:00 am-1:00 pm

 $4.00 buys a bowl of homemade beef vegetable soup, dessert and coffee

 Tuesday, December 24 5:00 PM Holy Eucharist to celebrate the Nativity of Jesus Christ

 5:00 pm Holy Eucharist, Rite I

-9:30 am Communion and coffee in front of the church (not a service but a sharing of fellowship with our neighbors) All are welcome!
+9:45 am Communion, conversation, prayer in front of the church (not a service but a sharing of fellowship with our neighbors) All are welcome!

-11:00 am Holy Eucharist with hymns and sermon
+11:00 am Holy Eucharist, Rite II with hymns and sermon

 12:15 pm Holy Eucharist using Enriching Our Worship liturgy